joshhchun/blog/content/posts/tech/website-creation.md

 As I have mentioned already, I decided to use [Docker](https://docker.com) to containerize my website.
 Very generally speaking, Docker is a software platform that allows you to deploy applications as self-sufficient _**containers**_ that contain all dependencies like libaries, system tools, code, etc. Essentially, Docker enables you to separate your applications from your infrastructure so that you can build once and run anywhere.

 One cool thing about Docker is that you can create a [Docker Network](https://docs.docker.com/network/), that allows you to connect different containers together.
-To create a Docker Network, simply write up a **docker compose** file.
+To create a Docker Network, simply write up a **Docker Compose** file.
 For my website, I created an external network, _"web"_, that connects a [Caddy](https://caddyserver.com/) container and a [Nginx](https://www.nginx.com/) container.
 Docker allows you to mount directories on containers, and this is how my Caddy container is able to read its Caddyfile (`/data/caddy/Caddyfile`) and my Nginx container is able to access the contents to upload to the website (`/data/blog`).

 **Creating a docker network in the docker compose file**